DipankajSingh/DipankajSingh/README.md

 # Hi there, I'm Dipankaj! 👋

-I'm a passionate web developer with a keen interest in building scalable and efficient applications.
+I'm a passionate developer with a keen interest in building scalable and efficient applications.
 I have experience working with a variety of technologies and frameworks, and I'm always eager to learn more.

 ## 🚀 About Me
 - Learning c++ these days